 WHAT IS KIRTAN?

-Part of the Bhakti Yoga tradition, kirtan is a celebration of life through sound and song (and sometimes dance).
-Kirtan is primarily a spiritual practice, though not necessarily a religious practice, although some religions do use it as such.
+Kirtan, (pronounced keertun) is Part of the Bhakti Yoga tradition.
+Kirtan is a celebration of life through sound and song (and sometimes dance).
+Kirtan is primarily a spiritual practice, not necessarily a religious practice, although some religions do use it as such.
 Essentially, it’s call-and-response singing in the ancient language of Sanskrit; kirtans are also sometimes sung in other languages.
 The music is accompanied by harmonium, guitar, percussion, drums and other musical instruments.

 For those with a more secular worldview, scientists have recently proven that when we sing together we synchronise brain waves with each other.